joedolson/my-tickets-stripe/readme.txt

 3. Go to My Tickets > Payment Settings and configure the Stripe payment gateway.

 == Changelog ==

+= 1.2.2 =

+* Bug fix: Don't duplicate processing of events if status already updated.
+* Bug fix: Return 200 as default event response; only return 400 on errors.

 = 1.2.1 =